 Genesis Israel runs Basima Sweet Treats, a vegan-focused baked goods vendor that sells at Clark Park Farmers Market in Tempe.
 Next to Israel, Becca Thill operates Bee’s Sweets, offering gluten-free cupcakes and other treats.
 The two bakers, part of the Arizona State University Prepped program, were wandering the booths at the expo, arms filled with free samples and pamphlets.

-Both were looking for more sustainable packaging due to Arizona Department of Health Services laws for home baked and confectionery goods.
+Both were looking for more sustainable packaging because of the Arizona Department of Health Services laws for home baked and confectionery goods.

 “In 2011, the Arizona State Legislature changed the law, A.R.S.
 36-136 (H)(4)(g) and A.R.S.
 36-136 (H)(13), to allow residents to produce non-potentially hazardous baked and confectionery products in their homes and to offer them for commercial sale within the state,” reads the ADHS website.